Dialogue with the Founder of X World Games: At the core of the new game economy relationship is game assets

 This article is an original piece by Chain Catcher, author: Loners Liu.

-Blockchain Games vs. Traditional Games
+Blockchain Games vs Traditional Games

 Chain Catcher: You have experience with traditional mobile game companies.
 In your opinion, what is the difference between making blockchain games and traditional games?
 What problems does blockchain solve in gaming?

-Chain Catcher: Although blockchain can solve the inflation problem in games, current blockchain games mainly focus on collection and idle games, lacking playability and offering a poor gaming experience.
+Chain Catcher: Although blockchain can solve the inflation problem in games, current blockchain games mainly focus on collection and idle gameplay, lacking playability and offering a poor gaming experience.
 What motivates traditional gamers to participate in blockchain games?

-Of course, if Animal Crossing were a blockchain game, then the land, characters, and decorations within the game would be clearly recorded on the chain and fully owned by the players.
+Of course, if Animal Crossing were a blockchain game, the land, characters, and decorations within the game would be clearly recorded on the chain and fully owned by the players.
 If you were a player, would you be willing to play such a game?

 Fernando Liu: Overall, blockchain games are still in the early stages and face issues such as unclear underlying ecosystem construction, lack of unified standards, insufficient talent, and a predominance of speculative users.
-The market is currently flooded with many games that are "said" to be blockchain games, but their development is incomplete, their game mechanics are simple, and the experience is unsatisfactory, leading to extremely short lifespans.
-Therefore, we hope more people who understand blockchain and gaming will join us to create valuable blockchain games.
+The market is flooded with many games that are "said" to be blockchain games, but their development is incomplete, their mechanics are simple, and the experience is unsatisfactory, leading to extremely short lifespans.
+Therefore, we hope more people who understand blockchain and gaming will join us to create valuable blockchain games together.

 Of course, it is undeniable that gaming has always been a sunrise industry, growing rapidly and favored by capital, maintaining a growth trend over the past two decades.
 The pandemic in 2020 even brought gaming companies' revenues to new heights.
-The combination of gaming and blockchain represents a blue ocean market, where good products are rare, and there is enormous room for development.
-Compared to the traditional gaming market, competition is not as fierce yet.
+The combination of gaming and blockchain represents a blue ocean market, where good products are rare, and there is immense room for development.
+Moreover, compared to the traditional gaming market, the competition is not as fierce yet.
 Therefore, traditional gaming companies are likely to enter the blockchain gaming space, but whether they do so will depend on breakthroughs in technology and compliance.

 Chain Catcher: Since last year, some DeFi protocols have been acquiring users through airdrops.
 What strategies can blockchain games use for better market promotion?